envoylabs/cljs-re-frame-workshop/README.md

 (subscribe [:showing])
 ```

+`subscribe` takes as its argument a vector, where the first item is a unique keyword that references the sub, then any additional arguments.

 The sub is relatively simple - it's just extracting the value of the top-level `:showing` key from the db.

 We're going to implement it on line 15.